Power News We love to talk!

 In talks with Keltron to install rooftop panels on its main building

-- Smart City: IMC to set up solar panels for green energy Read more
+- Adani Group plans to set up large-scale solar project in Australia Read more

 - Private energy firms take up issues with Dharmendra Pradhan Read more

 - The Government of Haryana has formulated Haryana Solar Power Policy 2014 to promote the generation of power from solar energy Read more

 - CSERC rejects petition filed by CSPL against CSPTCL Read more

 - UNIDO-MNRE project pushes for new solar thermal tech in industries Read more